silvestrodecaro/microsoft-account-creator/README.md

 ![Example Screenshot][example-screenshot]

 Using [puppeteer-with-fingerprints](https://github.com/CheshireCaat/puppeteer-with-fingerprints), a plugin for the [puppeteer](https://github.com/puppeteer/puppeteer) framework that allows generating a browser with good and unique fingerprints, the browser will automatically create a Microsoft Account using real Italian names/surnames and real Italian words to make strong passwords.
-> Note: The Captcha must be completed manually, but thanks to the optimization of the bot, it is very simple.
+> Note: The Captcha can now be completed automatically using CapSolver.
+You need to configure the API key for CapSolver in the `capsolver/assets/config.js` file.
+Obviously it is not mandatory, you can easily solve the captcha manually.